WurthElektronik/FeatherWings/ThyoneWirelessFeatherWing/software/README.md

     }
 }
 ```
-3. In the main application, based on the mode chosen the module either transmits a hello message periodically or displays the received message over the debug interface.
+3. In the main application, based on the mode chosen, the module either transmits a hello message periodically or displays the received message over the debug interface.
 ```C
 void loop() {
 #if Transmitter